Mostly Walking ...

 Walking from place to place means different things to different people.

-imagine we are far from a regimented world.
+far from a regimented world.

 But there is walking of another kind.
 It is the walking of discovery, the walking of travellers whose sole purpose is to discover places,